Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 Actual data was not so easy to work with.
 As Prof. Joyce Robbins mentioned in the class, EDA cycle is not clearly sequential.
 We needed to go back and forth through datasets.
 As mentioned in 3.3, we also identified some data issues.
 We realized it is important to conduct data quality anaysis to see if there are any anomalies and human error we need to remove.

-Also, we sometimes observed no association for single variable, however, when we facet by another variable, we could find some patterns.
-There was no definite method to find such patterns, we needed to assume hypotheis and conduct verification of such hypothesis though trial and error.
-It took so much time to do so, and it was challenging while we have a timelimit.
+Also, we sometimes observed no associations for single variables, however, when we facet by another variable, we could find some patterns.
+There was no definite method to find such patterns, we needed to formulate our own initial hypothesis and conduct verification of such hypothesis though trial and error.
+It took a lot of time to do so, and it was challenging to do so while facing deadlines.

 5 Executive summary (Presentation-style)
 ========================================